melasistema/hydephp-layouts-manager/README.md

 ### 🙌 Special Thanks

-To the open-source community and all contributors—your dedication and collaboration inspire innovation and make tools like
+To the open-source community and all contributors—your dedication and collaboration inspire innovation and make projects like this possible. 🌟

 ## 📝 License